dsg-innosource/ads-tools/readme.md

     }
 ```

-2. Add the pacakge to your `composer.json` require list using:
+2. Add the package to your `composer.json` require list using:

 ```
     composer require resultdata/ads-tools